AyeCode/geodirectory/readme.txt

 * Use default distance radius when service_distance value is not set - CHANGED
 * GD > Dynamic Content block can now do date comparisons with custom date fields - ADDED
 * Thrive Theme compatibility changes - ADDED
+* Elementor icon list css not loading in archive posts - FIXED

 = GeoDirectory v2.3.58 - 2024-06-20 =
 * Image slider conflicts with GD Listings carousel on elementor template - FIXED